devyuji/smalltask/README.md

 # SmallTask - Take small steps to achieve big things.

 A simple list type task manager app.
 Create 5 small tasks with a time limit default is 60 min.
-You can change time on setting page.
-A start completing those tasks within a time limit.
+You can change time on setting page and start completing those tasks within a time limit.

 ## Try out the app